 As described in Section 4.1 "Theory of Operation", a subsection of Section 4.0 "Functional Description", the MIC28516 requires at least 20 mV of peak-to-peak ripple at the FB pin for the g_m amplifier and the error comparator to behave properly.
-Also, the output voltage ripple should be in phase with the inductor current.
-Therefore, the output voltage ripple caused by the output capacitors' value should be much lower than the ripple caused by the output capacitors, such as ceramic capacitors, are selected as the output capacitors, a ripple injection method should be applied to provide enough feedback voltage ripple.
+Also, the output voltage ripple must be in phase with the inductor current.
+Therefore, the output voltage ripple caused by the output capacitance value must be much lower than the ripple caused by the output capacitor ESR.
+If low-ESR capacitors, such as ceramic capacitors, are selected as the output capacitors, a ripple injection method must be applied to provide enough feedback voltage ripple.
 Refer to Section 5.8 "Ripple Injection" for details.

-The voltage rating of the capacitor should be 20% greater for aluminum electrolytic or OS-CON.
+It is recommended that the voltage rating of the capacitor be 20% greater than the output voltage for aluminum electrolytic or OS-CON capacitor.
 The output capacitor RMS current is calculated in Equation 5-14:

-$$I{C{OUT(RMS)}} = \frac{\Delta I{L(PP)}}{\sqrt{12}}$$
+$$I{COUT(RMS)} = \frac{\Delta I{L(PP)}}{\sqrt{12}}$$